SolaceSamples/solace-samples-amqp-qpid-jms2/docs/_tutorials/topic-to-queue-mapping.md

 A second option is to consider using a Solace Java API session directly for this part of your application.
 This is outlined in the [Solace-specific Java API version of this tutorial]({{ site.links-get-started-java-topic-to-queue-mapping }}){:target="_top"}.
 This would involve opening a second client connection using a Java API Session and then mapping the required topics onto the desired queue.
 Then this Java API session can be closed.

-## Summarizing
+## Summary

-So in summary JMS applications wishing to take advantage of this feature have two options:
+JMS applications wishing to take advantage of this feature have two options:

 *   [Use one of the Solace management interfaces and directly configure the topic subscriptions on the queue]({{ site.docs-topic-mapping }}){:target="_top"}.
 *   [Use the Solace API for Java directly for this part of your application]({{ site.links-get-started-java-topic-to-queue-mapping }}){:target="_top"}.